konflux-ci/docs/CONTRIBUTING.md

 3. Run Vale checks with the same settings as the CI environment

 > **Note:** Pull requests will fail if any voice consistency errors are found.
 Use `npm run lint:docs:strict` to run the same checks locally that will be run in CI.

+> **Note:** The `lint:docs:changed` command checks files that have been modified but not yet committed, as well as committed changes that haven't been pushed.

 ### Style Rules